ubuntu-mate/ubuntu-mate.org/_posts/2014-08-17-progressing-towards-ubuntu-mate-beta1.md

 coming days and I am confident Ubuntu MATE will achieve official status in due course.

-# Ubuntu MATE Beta1 progress
+# Ubuntu MATE Beta 1 progress

-Ubuntu MATE Beta1 is progressing nicely and is mainly focused on tweaking the themes and adding Ubuntu MATE specific artwork.
+Ubuntu MATE Beta 1 is progressing nicely and is mainly focused on tweaking the themes and adding Ubuntu MATE specific artwork.
 The Ubuntu MATE community have been brilliant in this regard and contributed Ubuntu MATE wallpapers, LightDM theme, Plymouth theme and new desktop themes.
 A [SYSLINUX theme](http://imgur.com/jTEEdGV) is currently in the works.

-Some general improvements have also been made during the Beta1 cycle, such as desktop policy privilege fixes, meta package improvements and aligning the core packages with the other Ubuntu flavors.
+Some general improvements have also been made during the Beta 1 cycle, such as desktop policy privilege fixes, meta package improvements and aligning the core packages with the other Ubuntu flavors.